 It reads as blissfully unaware of how the still-relatively-new-and-seemingly-harmless social media post was about to pull the rug on their need to be in the news-giving equation.

-Along the way most of us have done it: liked a page on Facebook that some random individual who just happens to like something the same as us decided for whatever reason to create and then post from.
+Most of us have done it: liked a page on Facebook that some random individual who just happens to like something the same as us decided for whatever reason to create and then post from.

-Making it even more bizarre, much of what’s posted has nothing to do with Alan at all.
+Much of what’s posted has nothing to do with Alan at all.

-Credit where it’s due, the page doesn’t fly too far from the pear tree – always remaining perched somewhere in the jolly forest of comedy.
+Credit where it’s due, the page doesn’t fly too far from the pear tree – always remaining perched somewhere in the happy forest of comedy.

 After all, why would someone start a page with such a restrictive name only to then post things loosely related to it, especially as it gets grief every time it does?

 One slight detour in particular turned out to be reaction-getting gold.